-"From the DBS-SKBI SInDEx September 2025 survey, which serves as a barometer of perceptions of a representative cross-section of Singaporean residents, we gather some salient insights.
+"From the DBS-SKBI SInDEx December 2025 survey, which serves as a barometer of perceptions of a representative cross-section of Singaporean residents, we gather some salient insights.
 First, on average, an overwhelming majority of about 83% believe that One-year-Ahead inflation expectations will be raised slightly.
-This is a degree of cognitive or behavioural bias we get when the uncertainty in inflation outlook is higher.
 The main reasons cited are, unsurprisingly, trade policy uncertainty arising mainly from trade tariffs.
 Second, after accommodating behavioural biases, we found that inflation expectations seem to be holding steady or dipping slightly (Clark, Ghosh and Hanes, 2018).
 This type of cognitive dissonance between the radio button and free response inflation expectations might be signalling a heightened level of uncertainty on the margin.
 Third, despite the change of base of the Consumer Price Index (CPI) to 2024 and consumption baskets based on the 2023 Household Expenditure Survey (HES 2023), respondents opined that their consumption basket is expected to change with a higher budget share of most categories, including Food, Transport, Housing and Utilities, Healthcare (Cavallo, 2020, Kouvaras et. al., 2020, Weber et. al., 2022).
 Finally, despite expecting to pay slightly more, respondents believe that their household's overall economic and financial situation, general business environment and job prospects are expected to remain unchanged in the next 12 months compared to the previous year," Dr Ghosh noted.